-4.4.
+1.4.
 Rating reports and measurement periods

 Benchmark rating programs determine improvements in the energy efficiency of a building by measuring changes in its energy rating.
-The performance of a building is rated for a twelve month period before the start of project upgrade activities, to show its performance before the upgrade.
-It is then rated for another twelve month period annually after the upgrade activities are completed, for up to a maximum of eight years.
-To rate the performance of a building, measured energy consumption and other variables relating to operating conditions must be determined for each rating period.
-This information must then be reported in a benchmark rating report for each rating period.
-Incentives can be awarded based on the difference between a reporting and baseline rating.
+The performance of a building is rated for a twelve month period before the start of project upgrade activities.
+It is then rated for a twelve month period directly following the implementation start time.
+To rate the performance of a building, measured energy consumption and other variables relating to operating conditions must be determined for the rating period.
+This information must then be reported in a NABERS Energy Rating Report for the reporting period.
+Incentives can be awarded based on the difference between the reporting period and baseline rating.

-All rating reports must show the rating of the building with no purchase of energy under the GreenPower Program (i.e. 0% GreenPower).
+The rating report(s) must show the rating of the building with no purchase of energy under the GreenPower Program (i.e. 0% GreenPower).
 The rating report may also display the rating achieved with a proportion of energy purchased under the GreenPower Program, shown as a percentage, however this rating cannot be used to calculate savings under the benchmark rating method.